 - Driven by the mission

-The company was founded to solve a certain problem which is represented by their mission.
+The company was founded to solve a certain problem which is represented by its mission.
 The founder is driven by solving the problem in bigger and better ways.
 The mission has a direct impact on the company and product.
 The product gets better as a result of the mission.

 Being mission-driven is not fluff, it’s focus and commitment